amnweb/yasb/docs/widgets/(Widget)-Wallpapers.md

   - **enable_cache:** Whether to enable caching of images in the gallery.
 (Note: Images are cached in memory and not saved to disk.)
 - **run_after:** A list of functions to run after the wallpaper is updated.

+> If gallery is enabled left mouse click on the widget will open the gallery and right mouse click will change the wallpaper and get random one.

 > Gallery options above fit screen for 1920x1080 resolution.
 You may need to adjust the values for other resolutions.